 Artificial intelligence does not become smarter until it understands the concept of causal relationships.
 It is not even given to all people.

 In just a few years, computers have learned to diagnose diseases, translate texts and decipher speech.
 They beat people in complex strategic games, create photorealistic images and end sentences in letters for a person.
-However, despite these advances, artificial intelligence has drawbacks.
+However, despite these advances, AI has drawbacks.

-“Understanding cause-effect relationships is an important aspect of what humanity calls common sense, and this is an area in which artificial intelligence systems are“ ignorant ”today,” says Elias Barainboim.
+“Understanding cause-effect relationships is an important aspect of what humanity calls common sense, and this is an area in which AI systems are“ ignorant ”today,” says Elias Barainboim.

-His statement can be trusted: as director of the new Causal Artificial Intelligence Lab at Columbia University, he is at the epicenter of this problem.
+His statement can be trusted: as director of the new Causal AI Lab at Columbia University, he is at the epicenter of this problem.

 His idea is to enrich research in the field of artificial intelligence with knowledge from a relatively new science of cause and effect relationships – an area heavily shaped by Jude Perle, a Turing Prize winner.

-According to Bareinboim and Pearl, the ability of AI to detect correlations, for example, the fact that the appearance of clouds makes rain more likely is the simplest level of understanding of cause-effect relationships.
-But it turned out to be enough for the boom of artificial intelligence technologies based on deep learning to happen over the past decade.
+According to Bareinboim and Pearl, the ability of artificial intelligence to detect correlations, for example, the fact that the appearance of clouds makes rain more likely is the simplest level of understanding of cause-effect relationships.
+But it turned out to be enough for the boom of AI technologies based on deep learning to happen over the past decade.

 Given the large amount of data on known situations, using this method you can make completely reliable forecasts.
 A computer can calculate the likelihood that a patient with certain symptoms has a disease, because he knows how often thousands of people with the same symptoms get sick.